 (ii) Notwithstanding the provisions of any other law, such fund shall consist of part of the tuition payments from public school districts and social services districts as determined by the commissioner of education.
 The comptroller shall maintain sufficient amounts in the fund in order to pay when due the annual rentals due to the dormitory authority from each such private not-for-profit school pursuant to any lease, sublease or other agreement entered into pursuant to the provisions of this section.
 The dormitory authority shall certify to the state comptroller the dates and amount of such annual payments as scheduled in its leases, subleases or other agreements with such private not-for-profit schools.
-The commissioner of education with respect to educational facilities shall certify the amount of payments due the fund from public school districts and social services districts, respectively and such public school districts and social services districts shall make such payments to the fund at such times as shall be prescribed by the commissioner with respect to educational facilities, subject to the approval of the director of the budget, and after consultation with the dormitory authority.
+The commissioner of education with respect to educational facilities shall certify the amount of payments due the fund from public school districts and social services districts, respectively and such public school districts and social services districts, subject to the approval of the director of the budget, and after consultation with the dormitory authority.